 Important: Most tenancy agreements say that the tenants are not allowed to sub-let, so if you think you are entering into a sub-let situation, make sure you know that the person you are renting from has permission from the landlord to let to you.
 Illegal sub-lets can get messy when the landlord finds out, or when one party doesn’t live up to their obligations.
 Try and avoid such situations if you can.

 The SRC has produced an information leaflet to help you with the essentials of flathunting – pick up a copy from the Advice Centre or read it online: SRC Fearless Flathunting leaflet.

 Download our Viewing Checklist to take to viewings with you.

 Your landlord should provide an inventory of what is provided in the flat and the condition of furniture, carpets etc. If your landlord doesn’t do this, then do your own inventory within a week of moving in, and get him/her to sign it.
 We have a Model Inventory you can download and complete.

 Avoid getting scammed

 Unscrupulous individuals can try and scam money from students by posing as landlords.
 Be on the look out if the advertised rent seems very low, the landlord lives out with the UK, if you’ve been asked to send money for a deposit or proof of funds via a money transfer service, or been advised that you can’t see inside the property before renting it.
 These can all indicate scams.
-If you have any worries contact a member of the SRC advice centre (firstname.lastname@example.org) before signing any lease or sending any money.
-All this info is summarised on a flat hunting poster you can view here: SRC Flat Hunting poster.
+Read our 10 Tips to Avoid Housing Scams leaflet.
+If you have any worries contact a member of the SRC advice centre (email@example.com) before signing any lease or sending any money.